What is HPI?

 Although this may sound like one of those jargon sayings it’s recommended you only buy a used vehicle with this status.

-It's worth noting that there are other versions of HPI such as CDL or Car Data Check which are all trademarks in their own right however most dealers describe the check as 'HPI' regardless of the company they use.
+There are other versions of HPI such as CDL or Car Data Check which are all trademarks in their own right however most dealerships describe the check as 'HPI' regardless of the company they use.

 A HPI Check ensures the vehicle you want to buy: